br-f/rqolpcd/README.md

 ## Usage

+1. Include rqolpcd.

+    ``library(rqolpcd)``

-1. Read in your data in the format specified above.
+2. Read in your data in the format specified above.

-2. Call XXXXXX
+3. Call XXXXXX

-3. Returns the original dataframe, amended by the following columns, with scales that are not defined for an age group being are score as ``NA``:
+4. Returns the original dataframe, amended by the following columns, with scales that are not defined for an age group being are score as ``NA``:

     ``physical ....... physical score``